 How Fast Does Self Build Credit?

-When you first sign up, it usually takes the loan anywhere from 30-60 days to appear on your credit report.
+When you first sign up for Self, it usually takes the loan anywhere from 30-60 days to appear on your credit report.
 Many customers report an increase in their credit score within 3 months of opening the account.

 Self reports once a month to the three major bureaus (Experian, Equifax, and TransUnion).